bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/l/LineID_1LQ0XPbITCVe8zQJfs9vuz/Documentation.md

 Unique identification of the line.
-Conceptual key